 -

-tours London parks and commons in a gigantic tent.
-I composed
+Bubble tours London parks and commons in a gigantic tent.
+I

-the music for 'They Shoot Horses Don't They' with a fresh-faced
+composed the music for 'They Shoot Horses Don't They' with a

-still have a tape of him singing one of my songs.
-In 1980 Bob
+the lead.
+I still have a tape of him singing one of my songs.

-Carlton's 'Return to The Forbidden Planet' began its life at
+In 1980 Bob Carlton's 'Return to The Forbidden Planet' began

-the Bubble as a late night show.
-My main keyboard during this
+its life at the Bubble as a late night show.
+My main keyboard

-period is a Korg PS3200 polyphonic synth.
-Basically it was a
+during this period is a Korg PS3200 polyphonic synth, basically

 -